While visiting a friend in North Carolina, I had to stop in to a real BBQ restaurant to experience authentic southern BBQ.

 I’ll give North Carolina BBQ another try the next time I’m back in the state – provided it’s on a weekday.

-If you’re in the area, consider checking out other North Carolina attractions, such as the Smoky Mountains, the Andy & Opie statue, Greensboro activities, New Bern activities, the birthplace of Pepsi, and Croatan National Forest.
-Also check out quirky attractions like the Ava Gardner Museum and the ACC Hall of Champions.
+If you’re in the area, consider checking out other North Carolina attractions, such as the Smoky Mountains, the Andy & Opie statue, Greensboro activities, New Bern activities, the birthplace of Pepsi, and camping in Croatan National Forest.